AdguardTeam/AdguardKnowledgeBase/02.general/09.license-key/docs.en.md

 1. Open the program.

-To do it, doubleclick on AdGuard icon on the desktop:
+To do it, doubleclick on the AdGuard icon on the desktop:

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/windowsEn.png" />

-or double click on AdGuard icon in the system tray:
+or double click on the AdGuard icon in the system tray:

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/General/windows2En.png" />